gausec/KingRailPopGen/analyses/Genome_Mapping/README.md

 ```
 for file in *R1.fastq.gz; do base=$(basename -s -R1.fastq.gz ${file}); bwa mem -t 16 index/Rallus_crepitans_1.0.fasta ${base}-R1.fastq.gz ${base}-R2.fastq.gz > SAM/${base}.sam; done
 ```
-- Next press ctrl + 'a' and then 'd' to disown the process and then leave close the terminal to let the command finish running.
+- Next press ctrl + `a` and then `d` to disown the process and then leave close the terminal to let the command finish running.
 - *Note: Above, the loop iterates through each R1 fastq file in the current directory using the wildcard `*R1.fastq.gz`.
 For each R1 file, the base filename is extracted using the `basename` command, and the `-R1.fastq.gz` is removed using the `-s` option.
 This base name is then used to make the names of the corresponding R2 file and the output SAM file.*
 - *Finally, the BWA alignment is performed using `bwa mem` with the clapper rail reference genome & input fastq files.
 To speed up the process, `-t` indicates I want to use 16 threads (each thread is assigned a portion of the total computing resources (like CPU time, memory) and can execute independently of each other).
 The output is redirected to a SAM file using the `>` operator.
 The ampersand (&) at the end runs the command in the background.*